-During 2001, Delcath initiated the clinical trial of the system for isolated liver perfusion using the chemotherapeutic agent, melphalan.
-The Phase I trial at the National Cancer Institute marked an expansion in the potential labeled usage beyond doxorubicin, the chemotherapeutic agent used in our initial clinical trials.
-Enrollment of new patients in the Phase I trial was completed in 2003 and following the 2004 presentation and adoption of a Phase II clinical trial protocol, patients are being enrolled and treated.
+During 2001, Delcath initiated the clinical trial of the system for isolated liver perfusion using the chemotherapeutic agent melphalan.
+A Phase I trial at the National Cancer Institute marked an expansion in the potential labeled usage beyond doxorubicin, the chemotherapeutic agent used in our initial clinical trials.
+Enrollment of new patients in the Phase I trial was completed in 2003 and following the 2004 presentation and adoption of a Phase II clinical trial protocol for three types of cancer in the liver, patients are being enrolled and treated.
+This study involves patients with primary liver cancer, neuroendocrine tumors and metastatic adenocarcinomas in the liver, including liver metastasis from colorectal cancer.

 During 2004, we commenced a Phase III clinical trial in Australia to proceed with study of the Delcath drug delivery system for inoperable cancer in the liver using doxorubicin.
-We are currently in discussions with additional sites worldwide to expand this trial.
+We are currently in discussions with additional sites to expand this trial.